23.6 The Mystery of the Gamma-Ray Bursts

 Say that a particular white dwarf has the mass of the Sun but the radius of Earth.
 What is the acceleration of gravity at the surface of the white dwarf?
 How much greater is this than g at the surface of Earth?
 What would you weigh at the surface of the white dwarf (again granting us the dubious notion that you could survive there)?

-What is the escape velocity from the white dwarf in Exercise?
+What is the escape velocity from the white dwarf in the last question?
 How much greater is it than the escape velocity from Earth?

-What is the average density of the white dwarf in Exercise?
+What is the average density of the white dwarf in the question before last?
 How does it compare to the average density of Earth?

 Now take a neutron star that has twice the mass of the Sun but a radius of 10 km.
 What is the acceleration of gravity at the surface of the neutron star?
 How much greater is this than g at the surface of Earth?
 What would you weigh at the surface of the neutron star (provided you could somehow not become a puddle of protoplasm)?

-What is the escape velocity from the neutron star in Exercise?
+What is the escape velocity from the neutron star in the last question?
 How much greater is it than the escape velocity from Earth?

-What is the average density of the neutron star in Exercise?
+What is the average density of the neutron star in the question before last?
 How does it compare to the average density of Earth?